 The AER is currently consulting on draft version 5 of the Retail Pricing Information Guidelines.
 The draft Guidelines include a number of proposed changes to address the complexity of energy plan and price information available to customers and make it easier for customers to compare energy plans.
 These changes seek to increase customer engagement and confidence in the retail energy market.

 Under the draft Guidelines, the existing Energy Price Fact Sheet will be replaced by two new documents through which retailers will provide clearer and simpler information to customers.
 This will allow customers to more easily compare energy plans.
 The draft Guidelines also propose a number of amendments covering terminology and how these documents are dealt with by retailers and their agents to strengthen consistency in communicating energy plan information to customers.

-Interested parties are invited to make written submissions by 16 March 2018.
+Interested parties were invited to make written submissions by 16 March 2018 on the draft Guidelines.